lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ![Inclusion 3 source code](/will-hack-for-coffee/assets/images/nsec2022/inclusion3-source.png)

-I sent the POST from the underlying Javascript to my Burp Repeater tab and edited the body paramter so the content of the passwd file is shown in the ext variable on the website.
+I sent the POST from the underlying Javascript AJAX request to my Burp Repeater tab and edited the body parameter so the content of the passwd file is shown through the ext variable on the website.
 ![XXE](/will-hack-for-coffee/assets/images/nsec2022/xxe.png)

 ## Upload 101, 102, 103 and 104